 The Automotive Service Specialist certificate is intended to provide students with specialized skills for the automotive industry.
-This certificate and the included courses have been evaluated by NATEF (National Automotive Technicians Education Foundation) and have met all required guidelines.
-NATEF has awarded this automotive program the MASTER ASE level of certification.
+This certificate and the included courses have been evaluated by the National Institute for Automotive Service Excellence (ASE) and have met all required guidelines.
+The National Institute for ASE has awarded this automotive program the Master Automobile Service Technology Accreditation-the highest level of program accreditation.